Convergence analysis of equilibrium methods for inverse problems: Analysis for contraction residual regularizers

-We start with the case that \eqref{eq:equilibrium} is solved exactly.
-Lemma~\ref{lemma:equivalence} shows $\grad$ is uniformly monotone and suggests that~\eqref{eq:equilibrium} behaves similar to a variational regularization with a uniformly convex regularizer.
-Indeed, the next theorem shows that we get similar results.
+We start with the case where $\To_\al(\signal, \data^\delta) = 0$, defined by \eqref{eq:INV}, is solved exactly.
+Lemma~\ref{lemma:equivalence} shows that $\Ro$ is strongly monotone and suggests that \eqref{eq:INV} behaves similarly to a variational regularization with a strongly convex regularizer.
+Indeed, the next theorem shows that we get similar results with a full convergence theory.

-\begin{theorem}[Exact equilibrium regularization for contractive residuals] Let $\grad$ be weakly continuous and satisfy~\eqref{eq:degrad} with $L < 1$.
-Then, the following hold.
+\begin{theorem}[Regularization with contraction residual regularizers] Let $\Ro$ be a weakly continuous contraction residual operator with $L < 1$.
+Then, the following hold: